-The seaport is on the western side of a narrow inlet linking Larne Lough to Irish Sea, and approx 40 km (25 ml) from mainland Scotland (across North Channel).
+The seaport is on the western side of a narrow inlet linking Larne Lough to the Irish Sea, and approx 40 km (25 ml) from mainland Scotland (across North Channel).
 Regularly scheduled daily crossings (by P&O Ferries) link Larne to Cairnryan (Scotland).
 Travel time is around 2 hours.

 Town's economy is dependent on Ballylumford power station (country's main, providing half of its electricity), Caterpillar Ltd (diesel and gas generators manufacturer), InspecVision (equipment), Terumobct (intravenous drip solutions and blood products manufacturer), LEDCOM (and business park), B9 Energy (renewable energy developer), Wind NI (wind power developer), shopping tourism (Main Street, Dunluce Street, Laharna Retail Park, supermarkets near Larne harbour, Larne Market Yard).